-Sickle cell disease is caused by a genetic mutation that affects a patient's red blood cells, giving them a crescent shape, making them fragile and causing them to lodge in blood vessels.
-The disease is estimated to occur in 1 in 500 African Americans and 1 in 1,400 Hispanic Americans.
+Sickle cell disease is caused by a genetic mutation that affects a patient’s red blood cells, giving them a crescent shape, making them fragile and causing them to lodge in blood vessels.
+The disease is estimated to occur in one in 500 African Americans and one in 1,400 Latinx Americans.

 There is no cure, but the disease can be successfully managed throughout people’s lives, keeping them healthy and active.

-NYC Health + Hospitals provides high quality health care to all New Yorkers, regardless of their ability to pay.
-But we’ll also help you find health insurance if you need it.
-Click here to learn more about MetroPlus, our affordable and comprehensive health insurance plan.
+NYC Health + Hospitals provides high-quality health care to all New Yorkers, regardless of their ability to pay.
+We’ll also help you find health insurance if you need it.
+Click here to learn more about MetroPlusHealth, our affordable and comprehensive health insurance plan.

 NYC Health + Hospitals provides advanced sickle cell disease care at three of our hospitals.
 We have full wellness teams in every borough with extended hours that fit your busy schedule, dedicated to serving you and your family from the very first visit.
 Learn more about our extended hours.